 Master in Education Studies (Inquiry-Based Learning)

-Applications for the September 2024 intake of this programme are now open and will close on the 31st of May 2024.
-Following the application closing date eligible applicants will be invited for interview.
+Applications for the August/September 2026 intake are now open.
+Applications will close on the 5th June 2026.
+Eligible applicants will be called for interview.

 What is the Master in Education Studies (Inquiry-Based Learning)?